Updated AP History Rubrics

 Aaron Marsh, Vashon Island High School, Vashon, Wash.

 This course is taught at a small public high school in a rural setting near a large city.
 The teacher emphasizes peer teaching and group work in his class.
+This guide does not yet reflect the 2017-18 AP history changes, but an updated version will be available soon.

 Robert Hallock and Kathryn Smoot, Sammamish High School, Bellevue, Wash.

 This course is taught at a suburban public high school.
 The teachers use a problem-based learning approach to make the content more relevant and accessible to 21st-century students.
+This guide does not yet reflect the 2017-18 AP history changes, but an updated version will be available soon.

 2016-17 Course and Exam Revisions